Learn by Building Real Systems#

 You know that feeling when you read about Raft consensus or consistent hashing and think “okay, but how would I actually implement this?”
 That gap between understanding concepts and building working systems is what lsfr is for.

 Learn by building complete, real-world systems rather than doing isolated exercises.
-You’ll implement actual distributed databases, message queues, and compilers that mirror production systems.
+You’ll build distributed systems from scratch: key-value stores, message queues, caches, blockchains, and more.
+Learn consensus algorithms, replication strategies, and fault tolerance by implementing real-world patterns.

 Created challenge in current directory.